DKMitt/cta-buses-google-maps/README.md

 ### What I Learned From The Exercise
-- To use fetch to request data.
+- To work with the Google API to fetch requested data.
-- Create a custom element that wraps a google map.
+- Create a custom element that wraps a Google map.
-- Add markers to the google map.
+- Add markers to the Google map.
+- To become familiar with CanJS.

 ----